 During the performance of this Grant, the Grantee shall comply with all federal, state, and local nondiscrimination laws, regulations and policies.
-In the event of the Grantee's non-
+In the event of the Grantee's noncompliance or refusal to comply with any nondiscrimination law, regulation or policy, this Grant may be rescinded, canceled or terminated in whole or in part, and the Grantee may be declared ineligible for further grants with OCVA.
+The Grantee shall, however, be given a reasonable time in which to cure this noncompliance.
+Any dispute may be resolved in accordance with contract dispute procedures.
 The funds provided may not be used to fund religious worship, exercise, or instruction.
 No person shall be required to participate in any religious worship, exercise, or instruction in order to have access to the facilities funded by this grant.